hashicorp/terraform-provider-vault/website/docs/r/generic_secret.html.md

   authentication is not able to read the data.
 Setting this to `true` will break drift detection.
 Defaults to false.

+* `delete_all_versions` - (Optional) True/false.
+Only applicable for kv-v2 stores.
+  Set this to `true` if you want vault to permanently delete all versions of secret.
+By default, only the last secret version will be removed.
+Defaults to false.

 ## Required Vault Capabilities

 Use of this resource requires the `create` or `update` capability